rbock9/penguin_project_3_backend/readme.md

 ## Models

-Below is the model for the bookmark schema:
+Below is the model for the amiibo schema:

 amiiboSchema = {
             amiiboSeries: String,